 Other Key Officials

-Jack Duane Warren, Jr., of Alexandria, Virginia, has served as executive director since 2004.
+F. Anderson Morse, of Arlington, Virginia, has served as executive director since 2022.
 In that capacity he directs the work of the corporation, including the American Revolution Institute of the Society of the Cincinnati, Inc. He proposes the annual budget to the board of directors, manages the staff, and is responsible to the president general, executive committee, and board of directors for the conduct of the Society’s programs.
 The executive director is a non-voting member of the executive committee.